-Now in its third edition, this handbook offers a contemporary and comprehensive introduction to football association management.
-Fully updated and revised throughout, it is composed of six self-contained chapters.
+Now in its fourth edition, this handbook offers a contemporary and comprehensive introduction to football association management.
+Fully updated and revised throughout, it is composed of ten self-contained chapters.
 A number of illustrative examples have been included in each to highlight particular aspects of national association management, together with an interview with a professional expert working in the specific field addressed in the chapter.

 It is authored by Sean Hamil from Northern Ireland.